The Guillow’s 25-1 Balsa Glider

 Finally I blocked the ends up 1 1/2″.
 I could see that the wood was beginning to buckle on the inside of the bend, so this is about as far as I will bend this piece of wood.
 If I want more dihedral, I must find a softer piece of wood.

 This produced 1 1/4″ of dihedral.
-It was possible to get much better flights with this much dihedral, using a standard fuselage and tailplane and a fin with a little right turn bent into it.
-Launched at moderate speed with the wings banked about 75 to 80 degrees and the nose pointed up about 45 degrees, it could go up about 20 feet and transition smoothly into a left turn.
+It was possible to get much better flights with this much dihedral, using a standard fuselage and tailplane and a fin with a little left turn bent into it.
+Launched at moderate speed with the wings banked about 75 to 80 degrees right and the nose pointed up about 45 degrees, it could go up about 20 feet and transition smoothly into a left turn.

 Watch Tom Sanders’ AMA Education Program VIDEO on the 12″ Guillow’s Eagle glider.